kryton-me/kryton-me.github.io/2022-11-DyslexiaTextEditorsTips.md

 View -> Font > -> Show Fonts

 # Mobile editors
-I'm focusing on iOS / iPad devices here as I don't personaly run any Android devices.
+I'm focusing on iOS / iPad devices here as I don't personally run any Android devices.
 [See my thoughts on operating systems](/2021-01-OperatingSystems)

 ## Pretext (free version)
 Theme and spell checker default to the system standards unless you buy the pro version.
 I.E. Uses DarkMode if the device is set to that, uses the Operating system spell checker.
 Not aware of any ability to change the font although it is not a bad sans serif.